-Biomedical Engineering is a field that combines biology principles with technological or mechanical methods, and the final result is a medical device that literally prevents illnesses or improves and saves peoples’ lives.
-For instance, some notable examples are X-ray machines, artificial kidneys, or cardiac pacemakers.
+Biomedical Engineering is a field that combines biology principles with technological or mechanical methods, and the final result is a medical device that literally prevents illnesses or improves people's health and saves their lives.
+For instance, some notable examples are X-ray machines, artificial kidneys and hips, or cardiac pacemakers.

-If you have a keen interest in Mathematics and Science, and you’d like to have a positive impact on the healthcare industry, then a Bachelor’s degree in Biomedical Engineering might be the right study choice for you.
+If you have a keen interest in Biology, Mathematics, and Science, and you’d like to have a positive impact on the healthcare industry, then a Bachelor’s degree in Biomedical Engineering might be the right study programme for you.

-But what kind of jobs can you embrace after completing such a degree?
+But what kind of jobs are available after completing such a degree?
 Well, let’s find out, shall we?

 Where to study a Bachelor’s degree in Biomedical Engineering

 Before you read what each career choice entails in the field of Biomedical Engineering, you should know that employers appreciate more students with international diplomas and experiences.